The Elder Scrolls: Controversies

 The fourth main game of the series, Oblivion, was initially released with a Teen rating by the ESRB, but after reports that its developers failed to disclose content that would not be encountered through normal gameplay but would be inconsistent with that rating, the ESRB took a second look at Oblivion that took the obscured content into consideration and in an unprecedented move that drew large public attention, raised the game's rating to Mature.

 In August 2011, Bethesda Softworks contacted the developer of Minecraft, Mojang, claiming that the intended trademark of the title Scrolls for its new game breached Bethesda's trademark on The Elder Scrolls.
 On March 10, 2012, Markus Persson tweeted that the two had come to an agreement over the use of the name.
 The agreement prohibits Mojang from using the title Scrolls in any future sequels of the game.

 In May 2019, Bethesda Softworks released a promotional free tabletop role-playing game titled Elsweyr.
-It was accused of being plagiarized as it shared a very similar plot to the Dungeons and Dragons adventure "The Black Road", written by Paige Leitman and Ben Heisler, and contains reworded text that substitutes some words for synonyms.
-After Leitman posted about the similarities on Facebook the game was removed from their The Elder Scrolls Online Facebook page.
+It was accused of being plagiarized as it shared a very similar plot to the Dungeons & Dragons adventure "The Black Road", written by Paige Leitman and Ben Heisler, and contains reworded text that substitutes some words for synonyms.
+After Leitman posted about the similarities on Facebook, the game was removed from their The Elder Scrolls Online Facebook page.